Pros and cons of a business savings account

 • Flexibility: You can choose from a range of business savings accounts.
 Some offer instant access to your money, while others let you lock away a lump sum for a set time in return for a higher interest rate.

 • Separate business finances: If you’re a limited company, you’re legally required to keep your business and personal finances separate.
-Sole traders don’t need to do this, but a separate account can make it much easier to complete tax returns and stay on top of your finances.
+Sole traders don’t need to do this by law, but a separate account can make it much easier to complete tax returns and stay on top of your finances.

 Limitations of a business savings account